Dear seniors,

 From India, Aizawl

+Even if he was terminated, they will need to pay for the days he has worked.
 It is strange that they would issue a termination letter after he completed his notice period.
 It would make sense if they had done that before he did his notice period.

+Since they allowed him to work after the termination, there are no grounds for not paying for his work.
 The only reason for withholding salary would be if he was involved in any type of fraud causing damage to the company.
-Even then, they would need to justify the matter and can't take an arbitrary decision.
+Even then, they would need to justify the matter and can't make an arbitrary decision.

-You can go to court, but remember that it is a long drawn process.
+You can go to court, but remember that it is a long-drawn process.
 You better speak to a good lawyer.

 From India, Mumbai